ga-curriculum/intro-to-asynchronous-programming/settimeout/README.md

 ## What is the `setTimeout()` method?

 A great example of asynchronous code in JavaScript is the global [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) method.
-The `setTimeout()` method is designed to create a timer that runs a block of code when the timer runs out.
-The `setTimeout()` method is asynchronous in that it breaks from the ordered execution of code and does not block the execution of later lines of code.
+The `setTimeout()` method is designed execute a callback function after a specified amount of time.
+The `setTimeout()` method is asynchronous; it breaks from the ordered execution of code and does not block the execution of later lines of code.

 ### Anatomy of `setTimeout()`